Express.js Connection Pool Middleware

 Parameter Safe Range Validation Metric Operational Impact

-max 2050 per node pool.waitingCount Prevents thread starvation under burst load
+max 1050 per node pool.waitingCount Prevents exhaustion under burst load

 idleTimeoutMillis 1000030000 pool.idleCount Reduces cold-start latency in ephemeral environments

-connectionTimeoutMillis 10003000 pool.totalCount Fails fast during network partitions
+connectionTimeoutMillis 10005000 pool.totalCount Fails fast during network partitions or pool saturation

 Statement pooling reduces per-query handshake overhead.
 Transaction pooling introduces higher latency but guarantees isolation.
 Evaluate cross-framework defaults when allocating resources, such as comparing Node.js async patterns against FastAPI SQLAlchemy Pool Configuration for baseline tuning references.